Best Business Email Providers for Growing Businesses

 A clean inbox is a productive inbox.
 Start by creating a system for organizing your emails.
 This might involve using folders, labels, or a combination of both.
 Think about the categories that make the most sense for your workflow.
 You could organize by client, project, or even by the type of email (e.g., requests, newsletters, receipts).
 A professional email address, like one from a dedicated business email provider, builds credibility and distinguishes you from competitors, improving your email marketing campaigns.
 It also makes it easier to manage your communications effectively.
 For more tips on setting up a professional email address for your small business, check out Microsoft 365's guide.

-Use Filters and Labels
+Automate with Filters and Labels

 Filters and labels can automate much of your email organization.
 Set up filters to automatically sort incoming emails into designated folders or apply labels based on sender, subject, keywords, or other criteria.
 This keeps your inbox clutter-free and makes it easy to find specific emails later.
 While Gmail offers generous free storage and integrates well with other Google services, its folder/label system has faced some criticism, as noted in TechRadar's review of email providers.
 Consider this when choosing your provider.

-Implement Email Templates
+Save Time with Email Templates

 How many times a day do you send the same basic email?
 Save time by creating templates for frequently sent messages.
 This could include welcome emails for new clients, follow-up messages after meetings, or responses to common inquiries.
 Most email providers offer template features, allowing you to personalize pre-written emails quickly and easily.
 This not only saves you time but also ensures consistency in your communication.
 Many business email providers offer additional productivity tools like shared documents and spreadsheets, which can further streamline your workflow, according to this Fit Small Business article.

 Don’t let sending emails dictate your schedule.
 Take advantage of email scheduling features to send emails at optimal times, even if that’s outside of your working hours.
 This is particularly useful for reaching clients in different time zones or for scheduling announcements and newsletters.
 Remember that the cost of email hosting can vary depending on the provider and the features included.
 Bundled services can range from $7 to $25 per user per month, as reported by Forbes Advisor.
 Factor this into your decision when choosing a provider.
+Ready to optimize your email outreach and maximize efficiency?
+Book a call with ScaledMail to discover how our custom-built infrastructure can streamline your business communications.

 Related Articles